michaelkorby/nest_thermostat_logger/README.md

 **This is set up on the basement computer**

 ## Dashboard
 Streamlit dashboard is set up via nssm on the basement computer.
-The name of the service is Nest Dashboard.
+The name of the service is "NestDashboard".
 It calls start_dashboard.bat.

 ## Troubleshooting